 It is not a hidden fact, that the Mars retrograde issue had been known from the time of Ptolemy himself.
 Although, he used the concept of epicycle and Deferent to explain the retrograde motion of the planets.

-Yet, he was not able to give the account for the unusual retrograde motion of mars.
-I mean, the way sometimes retrograde loop of mars becomes smaller, sometimes even larger than expected.
+Yet, he was not able to give an account for the unusual retrograde motion of mars.
+I mean, the way sometimes the retrograde loop of mars becomes smaller, sometimes even larger than expected.